ITE reform in Wales

 - Qualified for life: A curriculum for Wales – a curriculum for life - Welsh Government, October 2015

-Placing accountability on the professional body the Education Workforce Council (EWC) to accredit individual ITE programmes, now enables more specific consideration of how the programmes will raise the quality of provision and attract the right people with the right skills, qualifications and an aptitude for teaching to enter the profession.
-Estyn’s role in relation to ITE will continue with some modifications to current procedures.
-All ITE partnerships will be subject to a full inspection during the accreditation cycle as well as an annual visit and report to the EWC Board.
+Placing accountability on the us to accredit individual ITE programmes, now enables more specific consideration of how the programmes will raise the quality of provision and attract the right people with the right skills, qualifications and an aptitude for teaching to enter the profession.
+Estyn’s role in relation to the inspection of ITE will continue with some modifications to current procedures.
+All ITE partnerships will be subject to a full inspection by Estyn during the accreditation cycle as well as an annual monitoring visit by the ITE Accreditation Board.

 UCET 2019 Conference: Teacher Education in Wales – A Reform Journey